-- Press FWD or PGM to select Key Gain in the Key Assign menu.
-Tap Key displays. - 2.
-Tap up on the key you want to adjust. - 3.
-The current listen level displays in the Call waiting window. - 4.
-Press $\downarrow \downarrow$ or $\uparrow \uparrow$ to change the listen level.

-You may tap additional point-to-point or party line keys to change their listen levels.
-Or, tap CLR to quit.
+- 1. Press FWD or PGM to select Key Gain in the Key Assign menu. - Tap Key displays. - 2.
+Tap UP on the key you want to adjust. - The current listen level displays in the call waiting window. - 3.
+Press $\downarrow \downarrow$ or $\uparrow \uparrow$ to change the listen level. - You may tap additional point-to-point or party line keys to change their listen levels. - 4.
+Tap CLR to quit.